 Parent Instructions Download app from phone's app store (iTunes, Google-Play, etc.) and register your personal information.
 (Note: each parent's or caregiver's phone will need to be registered).
 To allow someone besides yourself to pick-up your child.
 To change the way you or the other parent will pick- up your child.
 To send your child to and after school program or club.
-Press the stylus icon to the right of the school's name Select the child's name Select the applicable calendar date Select "Delegate" and continue Choose the person's name from your contact list that pops up Select the 10-digit mobile number (used to register with the PikMyKid App.)
-Choose from the drop-down menu how they will be picking up your child &amp; decide if it is a recurring (repeating) change- if so, for how long and how often (weekly, daily, monthly, etc.) Press the stylus icon to the right of the school's name Select the child's name Select the applicable calendar date Select "Change Pick-Up Mode" and continue Choose from the drop-down menu the way your child will be picked up &amp; decide if it is a recurring (repeating) change-if so, for how long and how often (weekly, daily, monthly, etc.).
-Press Done!
-You will then see a dot for those calendar date additional schedule.
-Press the stylus icon to the right of the school's name Select the child's name Select the applicable calendar date Select "After School Programs" and continue Choose from the drop-down menu the correct After School Program &amp; decide if it is a recurring (repeating) change-if so, for how long and how often (weekly, daily, monthly, etc.).
-Press Done!
-You will then see a dot for those calendar date addites and the school will have it in their dismissal schedule.
+1. Press the stylus icon to the right of the school's name 2.
+Select the child's name 3.
+Select the applicable calendar date 4.
+Select "Delegate" and continue 5.
+Choose the person's name from your contact list that pops up 6.
+Select the 10-digit mobile number (used to register with the PikMyKid App.)
+7. Choose from the drop-down menu how they will be picking up your child & decide if it is a recurring (repeating) change-if so, for how long and how often (weekly, daily, monthly, etc.).
 8. Press Done!
+You will then see a dot for those calendar 1.
+Press the stylus icon to the right of the school's name 2.
+Select the child's name 3.
+Select the applicable calendar date 4.
+Select "Change Pick-Up Mode" and continue 5.
+Choose from the drop-down menu the way your child will be picked up & decide if it is a recurring (repeating) change-if so, for how long and how often (weekly, daily, monthly, etc.).
+6. Press Done!
 You will then see a dot for those calendar dates and the school will have it in their dismissal schedule.
+1. Press the stylus icon to the right of the school's name 2.
+Select the child's name 3.
+Select the applicable calendar date 4.
+Select "After School Programs" and continue 5.
+Choose from the drop-down menu the correct After School Program & decide if it is a recurring (repeating) change-if so, for how long and how often (weekly, daily, monthly, etc.).
+6. Press Done!
+You will then see a dot for those calendar dates and the school will have it in their dismissal schedule. dates and the school will have it in their dismissal schedule.